 Purple Buckeye Burl Crochet hook

-This beautiful hand turned crochet hook is made from Purple Buckeye Burl It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
+This beautiful hand turned crochet hook is made from Purple Buckeye Burl with your choice of wood ends.
+It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.